visig9/slottle/README.md

 # Features

-- Not just individual throttle but also provide pool.
-(You can skip the pool if don't need it)
+- Not just individual throttle but also provide throttle pool. (can ignore if don't need it)
 - Both concurrent & delay interval are configurable.
 - Allow user defined algorithm to generate delay interval dynamically.
 - Failure sensitive & builtin retry support.